Trail Description

 The Rail Trail is non-motorized but illegal ingress and egress by OHVs is chronic in this section due to the proximity to Forest Road 552, the Lake Owen Road, and the poor condition of that road.
 Any motorized use of the Rail Trail is illegal, unless it is a U.S. Forest Service authorized vehicle.

 The trailhead at Lake Owen includes a restroom, picnic tables, and gravel parking area that requires a parking pass.
 The caboose at the site, along with the information boards, were heavily damaged by the 2020 Mullen Fire.
-The caboose is expected to be removed in summer 2023.
+The caboose that was once at the trailhead burned in the Mullen Fire and was removed in 2024.
 The Mullen Fire is especially evident to the west of the trailhead.
 The Owen Fire, that burned in 2014, is evident north of the lake.

 There is a non-motorized path around Lake Owen that provides excellent access to fishing spots around the lake.
 A campground and additional parking areas are on the southeast end of the lake and all sites require a day use parking permit.